jshah59/admin/researchbay.md

 ### Deadlines

 **We are requiring each project developer to complete the learning exercises for his/her team that are linked above during this winter break.
 We also expect each team to start communicating within itself (via Slack) to start the design/brainstorming process for the items described in the team's outline and TODOs.** Mentors will be checking in sometime during break to make sure all of the required tasks are being met on time, so feel free to reach out to them for help.
+We understand that not everyone will have experience with these platforms right off the bat, so we are happy to be resources for you as everyone tries to get up to speed.

 For example, we expect the frontend developers to start collaborating on their mockups/wireframes of the various pages and the mobile developers to put together a sample Flutter app to familiarize themselves.
 Data/ML should compile a set of features/attributes/tags for users, profiles, and postings that will be required for the recommendations and searches.
 The backend team should draw a mockup/diagram that details a high-level overview of all of the backend components of the application, including cloud.